-Based on numerous feature requests, the "Shapes" feature, just introduced in pdfToolbox 9.0 in summer 2016, has already been extended in pdfToolbox 9.1, released in November 2016.
+Based on numerous feature requests, the "Shapes" feature, introduced in pdfToolbox 9.0, has already been extended in pdfToolbox 9.1.
 There are two areas that have been enhanced or added:

 - enlarging or reducing a shape by a certain amount now also is available for shapes derived from tracing page content or using existing vector paths (until now, enlarging/reducing was only supported for rectangular shapes based on page geometry boxes or a custom box)

 - "all-inclusive" shape: it is now possible to merge several nested shapes such that only the outer border of such shapes will be used.
 For example, for a donut shape, it is sometimes necessary to use the donut shape with the hole in it, and in other cases it is necessary to just use its outer border, i.e. the outer circle, and not take the hole in it into account

 In many cases a shape cannot be directly used as derived from page content.
 Instead, it needs to be reduced in size by a small amount, or enlarged.

 For example, for a white background in label printing on transparent substrate, it could be necessary to print white in all areas of the printed content, but at the same time the white should never become visible itself, e.g. in the case of mis-registration of the colorants during the printing process.
 Thus it can make sense to reduce the area where white is to be a printed by a millimeter or so.

 Along the same lines, it can be desirable for varnish to make sure it gets printed in top of all printed page content – and a tiny bit beyond it, to again compensate for possible mis-registration between colorants during the printing process.
 In this case, the shape would be enlarged by a millimeter or so.